grimme-lab/xtb_docs/source/crestcmd.rst

     * - ``hess``
       - performs a hessian calculation for all conformers and re-weights the ensemble on free energies
     * - ``reopt``
-      - reoptimization of the ensemble with vtight thresholds (usefull for "quick" runs)
+      - reoptimization of the ensemble with vtight thresholds (useful for "quick" runs)
     * - ``autoIR``
-      - calculate vib. modes for all conformers and average them (weighted by Boltzmann populations) in a single "crest.vibspectum" file.
+      - calculate vib. modes for all conformers and average them (weighted by Boltzmann populations) in a single "crest.vibspectrum" file.

 .. note:: The different quick, NCI and property settings are incompatible with ``--entropy``!

+.. _entropymodesettings:

 **Entropy mode settings**